Beware The Self-Centered

 I see no blue, just walls of clay.

-I wish to see the rise of dawn
+I wish to see the smile of dawn

 Image by Pixabay